ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 - [ParallelTableOptimize.scala](Admin/ParallelTableOptimize.scala): this notebook lists all the databases in our Databricks Databases and runs a parallel optimize command over all the tables.
 Each database is executed sequentially, while tables are operated on in parallel.
     - NOTE: this original version of this notebook is **not** mine, I altered it very slightly.
 Reference to the individual who wrote this notebook is available upon request.
 - [GetCompletedJobRunData.py](Admin/GetCompletedJobRunData.py): this notebook collects completed job run data from the Databricks REST API and saves the results to a Delta Table.
 Please note this is raw API data so analysis and further formatting may be required.
 Data is saved to `utility__data_collection__silver` hive table.
+- [ParseJobRunData.py](Admin/ParseJobRunData.py): this notebook parses the silver job run data into 5 separate tables: cluster info, schedule info, state info, task info, and job run info.
+The structure of the tables largely depends on the arrays from the REST API source data.
+Currently supports completed only jobs.
+This notebook utilizes Delta streaming capabilities, therefore, can be executed continuously or as a batch via the `.trigger(once=True)` argument.

 ### Setup Notebooks